-Carter picking, a classic fingerstyle guitar technique named after Maybelle Carter of the influential Carter Family, combines rhythm and melody for a full, rich sound that can be accompanied by solo guitarists or singers.
+Carter picking, a renowned fingerstyle guitar technique, was named after Maybelle Carter of the influential Carter Family.
+This technique harmoniously blends rhythm and melody, resulting in a full and rich sound that can be complemented by solo guitarists or vocalists.

 Theory